-Broadband companies who fail to provide “adequate” internet access shoudl have to may a statutory compensation of up to £75 per customer, campaign group Which? said yesterday.
+Broadband companies who fail to provide “adequate” internet access should have to make a statutory compensation of up to £75 per customer, campaign group Which? said yesterday.

 Comparing them to utility companies, the campaign group yesterday commented that a gas or electricity company that fails in its coverage is required to pay the penalties, and at this point, broadband companies should be too.
 MPs came out in support of the call, claiming that the frequency of “mis-sold” broadband speeds was outrageous, and was the next “mis-selling scandal” that we would see.
 As it stands, advertising rules allow broadband providers to boast of “headline speeds” (or ‘up to’ speeds) as long as those speeds can be achieved by a paltry 10% of that firm’s customers.

-The call comes as Ofcom prepares to announce whether BT will be forced to sell off its Openreach braodband company after criticisms over its level of service.
+The call comes as Ofcom prepares to announce whether BT will be forced to sell off its Openreach broadband company after criticisms over its level of service.
+This is in comparison to companies such as Eatel that can offer more than just broadband (click here to learn more).

 Which? said the public now see “telecoms as an essential service, with our research finding people are twice as likely to cut spending on groceries than on their broadband.